Risk-averse optimal control of random elliptic variational inequalities: Stationarity conditions

 Then

 and we can identify

 Hence \eqref{eq:chiInequalityQ} can be strengthened to

-\end{prop} If $\cR$ is G\^ateaux differentiable, then the subdifferential reduces to a singleton \cite[Proposition 2.3.6 (d)]{Clarke} as required above.
+\end{prpstn} If $\cR$ is G\^ateaux differentiable, then the subdifferential reduces to a singleton \cite[Proposition 2.3.6 (d)]{Clarke} as required above.
 The assumption \eqref{ass:onRBeingNice} is a strong one, but if for example $\cR$ is continuously Fr\'echet differentiable, then it holds.
-Clearly, the case $\cR := \E$ meets all of these conditions. \begin{proof} We now have that $\pi_\tau^* = \cR'(\cJ(y_\tau^*))$.
-Since $y_\tau^* \to y^*$, using the assumption, we obtain the strong convergence $\pi_\tau^* \to \pi^*$ in $L^{p'}(\Omega)$.
+Clearly, the case $\cR := \E$ meets all of these conditions. {For nontrivial examples, the results in \cite{Kouri2019} demonstrate how to construct convex risk measures from, e.g., coherent risk measures, using epiregularization.
+Depending on the type of smoothing functional, these new measures are continuously Fr\'echet differentiable.} \begin{proof} We now have that $\pi_\tau^* = \cR'(\cJ(y_\tau^*))$.
+Since $y_\tau^* \to y^*$, using {assumption \eqref{ass:onRBeingNice} and the continuity of $\cJ$}, we obtain the strong convergence $\pi_\tau^* \to \pi^*$ in $L^{p'}(\Omega)$.

 Take $\varphi \in L^\infty(\Omega;V^*)$ and suppose that $p'< \infty$.
 We have then

 Now, using \eqref{eq:tildePGreaterThanP}, we have $p_\tau^* \weaklyto p^*$ in $L^p(\Omega;V)$ and thus

 This shows that $p_\tau^*\pi_\tau^* \weakstar p^*\pi^*$ in $(L^\infty(\Omega;V^*))^*$ (and also in some space of vector-valued distributions).
 But since we already know that $p_\tau^*\pi_\tau^* \weaklyto q^*$ in $L^{q'}(\Omega;V)$, we must have $q^* = p^*\pi^*.$